2/25/2025

 President and Chief Executive Officer

-it's going to be driven from embedded FPGA IP contracts.
-We are clearly planning on the continued investment by the US government in the strategic Rathard FPGA throughout the year and then layering into that now more of these embedded FPGA IP designs.
-So, we talked about the two big ones here contributing to Q2.
-We have several more of these seven figure ones layering in from an opportunity timing for Q3 and Q4 revenue recognition.
-All of the ones that are looking into our financial planning on the revenue side are ones we already have in the funnel that we've been engaged with for some time.
-And again, these are ones that we are targeting for these newer IP cores that we've developed which are on more advanced process technology which are higher average selling price which means we don't need as many licenses to have significant revenue contributions in those quarters.
-Moreover, the fact that we have already ported to a node and or designed an actual core for a customer means that our operating expenses to do customer specific derivatives for those new opportunities is much less.
-And that's why we're I think really pleased with those developments and how we should see better gross profit margin and cash flow in that second half because
+We are clearly planning on the continued investment by the U.S. government in the strategic Red Heart FPGA throughout the year, and then layering into that now more of these embedded FPGIP designs.
+So we talked about the two big ones here contributing to Q2.
+We have several more of these seven-figure ones layering in from an opportunity timing for Q3 and Q4 revenue recognition.
+All of the ones that are looking into our or financial planning on the revenue side, or ones we already have in the funnel that we've engaged with for some time.
+And again, these are ones that we are targeting for these newer IP cores that we've developed, which are on more advanced process technology, which are higher average selling price, which means we don't need as many licenses to have significant revenue contributions in those quarters.
+Moreover, the fact that we have already ported to a node and or design an actual core for a customer means that our operating expenses to do customer-specific derivatives for those new opportunities is much less.
+And that's why we're, I think, really pleased with those developments and how we should see better gross profit margin and cash flow in that second half because a lot of that investment has already taken place.

 speaker